gruossomonica/LeapMotion_undistorted_image_visualizer/README.md

 A simple setting window is also defined using OpenCV.
 It can be used to change the gamma and contrast of the undistorted IR images.
 You can change the code in the `ImageVisualizer` class defined in `image_utils.py` to add more parameters to the settings window.

 The `image_utils.py` file contains the image processing code.
-The distortion of the data acquired by the Leap Motion was corrected using bilinear interpolation.
-Other useful information about distortion maps can be found in [Leap Motion API documentation](https://developer-archive.leapmotion.com/documentation/python/devguide/Leap_Images.html?proglang=python).
+The distortion of the data acquired by the Leap Motion is corrected using bilinear interpolation.
+Other useful information about distortion maps can be found in the [Leap Motion API documentation page](https://developer-archive.leapmotion.com/documentation/python/devguide/Leap_Images.html?proglang=python).
 Examples of raw and undistorted images can be found in the `images` folder.